 Use Modern Security Systems to Retrofit Your Home

 Just because you’re worried your teenager might be sneaking out doesn’t mean a new home has to be in your future.
 The most comprehensive way of monitoring your teenager is to install a home security system that makes it as difficult to sneak out of the house as it is to break in.
 Motion-sensor lighting is a good idea, but motion-activated security cameras will allow you to see what goes on around your house without spending countless hours watching video footage.
-These systems may not be cheap, but they’re cheaper than moving into a new home.
+With a cost per camera of $100-$200, these systems may not be cheap, but they’re cheaper than moving into a new home.
 They also provide the fastest, most efficient way to ensure your teenager can’t break curfew or grounding without you knowing about it.